superwerker/superwerker/README.md

 ## Design decisions

 ### Forward compability and adoption

 As soon as AWS releases a feature/service which makes parts of superwerker obsolete, we will adopt.
-In an ideal world this project would have to exist.
+In an ideal world this project would not have to exist.

 ### Low total cost of ownership

  - use native AWS services when possible
  - use functionless / managed runtimes when possible
+ - whenever the cost of a service or option (e.g. logging to S3 as opposed to logging to CloudWatch Logs) is negligible it will be added without opt-out

-Preferred services: CloudFormation, Systems Manager Parameter Store / Automation, Lambda, CodePipeline/Build
+Preferred services: CloudFormation, Systems Manager Parameter Store / Automation, Lambda, CodePipeline / Build

 ### Tested code